Swachh Bharat Mission: Interconnected challenges

 By adding millions of on-site sanitation systems and not considering fecal sludge management, it will further add to pollution of the rivers in India.

-There is scepticism about the success of SBM which relates to sanitation workers.
+There is scepticism about the success of SBM, which relates to sanitation workers.
 The people who make India clean, the sanitation workers, remain "invisible in the participation, process or consequences of this national level movement".
 In 2015, one year after the launch of the program, hundreds of thousands of Indian people were still employed as manual scavengers in emptying bucket toilets and pit latrines.
 Many continue to work on contractual arrangements without safety of their job and benefits that would accrue from a government job.
 The SBM has instead burdened the contractual sanitation workers to keep public places clean while keeping it voluntary for the public to deface public places by urinating, defecating or littering them.

 A report by WSSCC in 2019 found that the impact of the SBM for the most vulnerable was limited.
 The report stated that "Barriers due to physical disabilities, social/economic disparities, geography, sexual orientation, gender and caste were not addressed."

 Delhi's three municipal corporations identified 543 road dust hotspots in November 2022, using mechanized road sweepers and water sprinklers to reduce dust.
 They submitted reports on air pollution mitigation measures to the Delhi government's green war room.

 Irregularities about the funds have been reported.
 In Odisha hundreds of beneficiaries have filed complaints that money has been siphoned off without constructing the toilets.
 In Madhya Pradesh almost half a million Swachh Bharat toilets have "vanished" in a multi-billion rupees scam.
 In Bihar crores of rupees meant for Swachh Bharat Mission were siphoned off by Government officials in collusion with banks.
 Police complaints were filed against those who have misused Swachh Bharat funds for personal household expenses.

 Movie based on Swachh Bharat Mission

-In August 2023 a movie titled Panch Kriti - Five Elements based on Swachh Bharat Mission was released in India which featured five stories and is set in Chanderi in Bundelkhand, Madhya Pradesh, has been largely shot in real locations.
+In August 2023, a movie titled Panch Kriti - Five Elements based on Swachh Bharat Mission was released in India, which featured five stories and is set in Chanderi in Bundelkhand, Madhya Pradesh, and was largely shot in real locations.
 It was a women-centric film that touched upon several important themes and topics about women.
 It also delves into the importance of social movements taking place in India like "Swachh Bharat Abhiyaan" and "Beti Bachao Beti Padhaao Abhiyaan".